blprickett/Feature-Attention/README.md

 #### Probabilities

 * Comma delimited file, designed to save information about the model's learning curves and generalization to withheld data.
+Each row is a different probability of interest.

 * The first row is just headers, labeling each column:
   * Language: which language the model was being trained on for this probability